Manuel Salazar (artist): International attention

-In 1994, Salazar's situation started to attract International attention after a series of his paintings, released from the penitentiary in that year, toured in the United Kingdom.
-International pressure and significant press coverage continued throughout 1994-95 and culminated on 10 June 1996 in an Early Day Motion, signed by 47 MPs in the House of Parliament in the UK drawing attention to Salazar's legal predicament and demanding his release.
-Pressure for Salazar's release came from the UK Campaign, Amnesty International, legal figures like Alun Jones QC, academics like Rodolfo Acuña and even Pope John Paul II.
+In 1994, Salazar's situation started to attract international attention after a series of his paintings, released from the penitentiary in that year, toured in the United Kingdom.
+International pressure and significant press coverage continued throughout 1994-95 and culminated on June 10, 1996 in an Early Day Motion, signed by 47 MPs in the House of Parliament in the UK drawing attention to Salazar's legal predicament and demanding his release.
+Pressure for Salazar's release came from the UK Campaign, Amnesty International, and Pope John Paul II.

 Overturned conviction and retrial

 In 1994, Salazar's conviction was overturned by the Illinois State Supreme Court, on the grounds that the jury instructions had made it impossible for them to instead choose to convict on the lesser charge of second degree murder.
-Salazar was retried in 1996, and convicted of the lesser charge of involuntary manslaughter.
+Salazar was retried in 1996 and convicted of the lesser charge of involuntary manslaughter.
 Having already served more than the ten-year maximum sentence for involuntary manslaughter, Salazar was released.